 - Legal/Judicial Support

 - Survivor Engagement

 Members work together as a comprehensive network for the purpose of consultation and case conferencing to discuss the issues that impact and arise for domestic violence survivors – particularly women, children and seniors and to coordinate and develop effective solutions and responses.

 We come together once a month to discuss projects, policies, cases, what’s working and what needs to be improved to ensure we are providing a seamless, proactive and coordinated response.

 Representation is encouraged from service providers both geographically and throughout the service sector for agencies, individuals and organizations who subscribe to the VPCC’s vision, mission and objectives.

 Are you in immediate danger?
 Please call 911.

 The VPCC does not have onsite staff and cannot provide immediate or emergency services.

-In non-emergency situations, please contact Member Agencies for information on support services for women, children & seniors.
+In non-emergency situations, please see our Member Directory for information on support services for women, children & seniors.